What is Your Good Name?

 How so?

 Well, let’s start by saying things didn’t go according to plan (thank God, isn’t that always where the gold is?).
 Then let’s say the trip was…intense!
-India IS intense in the most incredible way – from the vibrant coloured saris to the incessant horn honking to the eye watering smell of vindaloo, it’s a continual onslaught to your senses 24/7.
+India IS intense in the most incredible way – from the vibrant coloured saris to the incessant horn honking to the eye watering spices, it’s a continual onslaught to your senses 24/7.

 Then let’s say I spent 5 days in a hospital in Kerela with a lung infection and an I.V. for company (anyone who’s ever been to India can imagine what that was like!)